Skip to main content

 The S&P 500 measures the performance of 500 large-cap US companies, including companies such as Apple, Microsoft, and Amazon.
 These companies span various sectors and are considered representative of the overall US equity market.
 As such, investing in the S&P 500 exposes you to a broad range of companies and can serve as a cornerstone of a diversified investment portfolio.

-When it comes to investing in the S&P 500 from India, it will be costly and inefficient for individual investors to attempt to invest in each of these 500 companies separately.
-However, Exchange-Traded Funds (ETFs) offer a practical solution by providing a single investment vehicle representing the entire index’s performance.
+When investing in the S&P 500 from India, it will be costly and inefficient for individual investors to attempt to invest in each of these 500 companies separately.
+However, exchange-traded funds (ETFs) offer a practical solution by providing a single investment vehicle that represents the entire index’s performance.
 By investing in S&P 500 ETFs, Indian investors can effectively participate in the potential growth of the index and enjoy the benefits of diversification.

 The table below displays the two available instruments that track the S&P 500 in India.